sanmai/version-info/README.md

     return $version;
 }

-// fallback on other methods, or return dummy version
+// Fallback on other methods, or return a dummy version.
+// See src/Example.php for a complete example.
 ```

 That's all!